syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/000_Formatting_messages.md

 title: Formatting messages, filenames, directories, and tablenames
 id: adm-temp-format
 description: >-
-    The syslog-ng OSE application can dynamically create filenames, directories, or names of database tables using macros that help you organize your log messages.
-Macros refer to a property or a part of the log message, for example, the ${HOST} macro refers to the name or IP address of the client that sent the log message, while ${DAY} is the day of the month when syslog-ng has received the message.
+    The {{ site.product.short_name }} application can dynamically create filenames,
+    directories, or names of database tables using macros that help you organize your log messages.
+Macros refer to a property or a part of the log message, for example, the ${HOST} macro refers to the name or IP address of the client that sent the log message, while ${DAY} is the day of the month when {{ site.product.short_name }} has received the message.
 Using these macros in the path of the destination log files allows you for example, to collect the logs of every host into separate files for every day.
 ---